aopsahl25/final_project/README.md

 We do this by dividing the volume of the building by the volume of a tennis ball.
 This gives us an estimated answer of 5.9 billion tennis balls.
 ```
 The above program takes a question as an input and outputs both the answer and the reasoning behind it.
 The model arrives at its answer by using a step-by-step reasoning process as instructed by the internal prompt statement.
-This chain-of-thought prompting guides the LLM to think more logically about its answer and, in doing so, output a reasoned response based on existing data.
+This chain-of-thought prompting guides the LLM to think more logically about its answer and, in doing so, output a reasoned response that is likely [higher in accuracy](https://www.width.ai/post/chain-of-thought-prompting).

 There are many other ways to encourage the model to follow an intentional reasoning process within the LMQL query.
 For example, users could modify the internal prompt statement to ask for an answer then ask for the reasoning behind it.
-Similarly, a user could prompt the model to explain why it arrived at its answer, which would also motivate the model to use reasoning to generate and explain its answer.
+Similarly, a user could prompt the model to explain why it arrived at its answer, which would also motivate the model to use reasoning to generate a more accurate response.

 > <span style="color:gray; opacity:0.7;">**Note:** To see more examples of prompt construction as well as more thorough documentation og the code involved in each LMQL query, visit the `Prompt Construction` folder.</span>